How Do Couples Therapists Use Cognitive Behavioral Therapy?

 In a word, yes!
 Cognitive behavioral couple therapy has been shown to help couples improve their relationships, especially when they take the couple therapy seriously.
 When a couple prioritizes marriage and family therapy, they often see great results from cognitive behavioral couples therapy.
 This is because cognitive behavioral couples therapy can help with skill building that can really help the marriage or relationship to thrive.
 These skills include communication skills, problem solving skills, and conflict resolution skills.

 Cognitive behavioral couple therapy is also a great way to work through personality disorders, mental health problems, or any other clinical psychology issue that may be holding the relationship back or causing problems in the relationship.
-Working with a couple and family therapist through cognitive behavioral couples therapy is a surefire way to address these issues that may be underlying a lot of the problems in the relationship.
+Working with a couple and family therapist through several cognitive behavioral couples therapy techniques is a surefire way to address these issues that may be underlying a lot of the problems in the relationship.

 What is the success rate of cognitive behavioral therapy?